This module is divided into four main parts:

 Trans people are often subjected to sexual objectification.
 An example is this is a fixation on their genitals and frequently being asked about whether they have had bottom surgeries.
-In a well-known incident, talk show host Katie Couric asked Carmen Carrera about her genitals – which it is almost unimaginable that she would ask a cisgender guest about – and was hushed (“sssshhhh…”) and scolded by Carrera.
+In a well-known incident, talk show host Katie Couric asked Carmen Carrera about her genitals – while it is almost unimaginable that she would ask a cisgender guest about their genitals – and was hushed (“sssshhhh…”) and scolded by Carrera.
 Her next guest, Laverne Cox, then elaborated on Carrera’s points, explaining to Couric some of the reasons why her question had been inappropriate.

 While it is commendable that Carrera and Cox so eloquently educated not only Couric but also her viewers about the harms of asking prurient and invasive questions of trans people about their bodies, it has been suggested that such admonishments, while necessary, have “inadvertently created a taboo in the trans community: Nobody talks about sex.”